magf/bitget-history/README.md

 - Depth files are identical for spot (`1`) and futures (`2`), reused if available.
 - Temporary files are stored in `/tmp/` and cleaned up after processing.
 - All data files (`data/`) are excluded from the repository via `.gitignore`.
+- Proxy rotation occurs based on the number of downloads, not errors, to simplify error handling.
+- Invalid files (non-Zip or non-CSV) are logged and skipped without stopping the script.

 ## License